sandeepdas001/sigma-demo1/README.md

 # sigma-demo1
-This is Demo for Gih &amp; Gihhub class
+This is Demo for Git &amp; Github class